The nation's first Smart Freight Corridor on State Highway 130 in Texas

 Nation’s First Smart Freight Corridor

-The project began with a four-mile initial deployment in November 2024, serving as a proof of concept to evaluate smart road capabilities and inform future expansions.
-Stretching from Georgetown to Mustang Ridge, this corridor has the potential to expand across key interstate routes, including I-10, I-35, and I-45, strengthening freight movement within the Texas Triangle.
+The initial results validate the approach, demonstrating that integrated digital and physical infrastructure can improve corridor safety and efficiency in real-world conditions.
+The full 21-mile corridor is planned to stretch from Georgetown to Mustang Ridge, with potential to expand across key interstate routes, including I-10, I-35, and I-45, strengthening freight movement within the Texas Triangle.

 By the numbers